davi-mo/travel-registry/README.md

 To login, we use the `laravel/socialite` package.
 You can log in using your Google account.

-**Important Note:** Ask the author for the google credentials to be able to log in.
+**Important Note:** Ask the author for the Google credentials to be able to log in.

 ## Commands